MHoogkamer/magnetron2_FRB/README.rst

 with a superposition of simple shapes.
 The number of components in the superposition is part of the model and need not be known beforehand.

-Note that this version of magnetron2 uses a **Poisson Likelihood**, since it was originally written for X-ray data of magnetar bursts.
-For a version that works on data with normally distributed uncertainties (like optical or radio data of, say blazars), check out ongoing work in the `blazars` branch!
+Magnetron2 originally used a **Poisson Likelihood**, since it was written for X-ray data of magnetar bursts.
+This version is adjusted from the so that it works for fast radio bursts (FRBs) which is data that has normally distributed uncertainties.

 Dependencies
 ============